-Yeah, Girl, prayer is the superhighway, the transport of every good and perfect thing in your life.
+Yeah, Girl, prayer is like the spiritual superhighway, the transport of every good and perfect thing in our lives.

-Still, it is one of the most neglected of Christian disciplines.
+Yep, again, it is one of the most neglected Christian disciplines.
+Crazy, right???

-Shame on us if we should ever take this privilege for granted, or worse, neglect to see the power in this gift – and it is a gift.
+Shame on us when we take this privilege for granted, or worse, neglect to see the power in it.

-The grace and blessing you enjoy this very minute could be the direct result of a petition(s) someone else sent to the heavenlies on your behalf.
+The distinct grace and blessings you enjoy this very minute could be the direct result of another person’s prayer for you.

 The more time you spend in prayer, you are more likely to be:

-Stronger.
-Christian Lady, something happens in prayer.
+Something mighty happens in prayer.
 It gives you direct contact with the Father and the Holy Spirit.
-You come out with a different kind of confidence than when you have a weak prayer life.)
+You come out with a different kind of confidence for your life than when you have weak or sporadic prayer habits.